yast/yast.github.io/doc/auto-pkg-submission.md

 That version is now built with the RPM build command.

-So, to reiterate, this is basically an interrrupted "osc build" that just replaced the sources (the tarball) from the last OBS version with the latest one just generated from the latest Git checkin.
+So, to reiterate, this is basically an interrupted "osc build" that just replaced the sources (the tarball) from the last OBS version with the latest one just generated from the latest Git checkin.
 The last OBS version was just used to install the correct BuildRequires RPMs.